Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-v5Niam8EYts.md

 ### Transcript

-> well dedicated server run under linux i don't know yet yeah people have been asking about dedicated servers will there be them yes when dunno
+> well dedicated server run under linux I don't know yet yeah people have been asking about dedicated servers will there be them yes when dunno